soft-lang/soft/README.md

 # soft
-Soft is not a hard-coded programming language
+Soft is not a hard-coded single-language compiler front end